GDPR for charities: How charities in the UK can comply with GDPR

 If you have a data breach that has a negative impact on a data subject, you may be required to notify the ICO within 72 hours of becoming aware of the incident.

-GDPR special considerations for Charities
+GDPR special considerations for charities

 One example is the processing of personal data on minors.
-According to the regulation, organisations cannot lawfully get consent from children under a certain age and must instead seek the consent of a person with "parental responsibility."
+According to the regulation, organizations cannot lawfully get consent from children under a certain age and must instead seek the consent of a person with "parental responsibility."

-Organisations with less than 250 employees may also be excluded from some paperwork obligations under the GDPR.
+Organizations with less than 250 employees may also be excluded from some paperwork obligations under the GDPR.
 If your charity meets this set of criteria, you only need to document processing activities that:

 Depending on the sort of data that charities process, there are a number of different exemptions that may apply to them.
 The ICO's website has a complete list of them.